Colorado Rural Health Transformation Program

 - Each year, 50% of the $10 billion will be distributed evenly to all states with an approved application.

-- The remaining 50% of the annual funding amount will be allocated by CMS based on a variety of factors including rural population, the proportion of rural health facilities in the State, the situation of certain hospitals in the State, and other factors to be specified by CMS and the Notice of Funding Opportunity (NOFO), with fund distribution available for up to 25% of approved State applications.
+- The remaining 50% of the annual funding amount will be allocated by CMS based on a variety of factors including rural population, the proportion of rural health facilities in the State, the situation of certain hospitals in the State, and other factors to be specified by CMS and the Notice of Funding Opportunity (NOFO), with fund distribution available for no less than 25 percent of approved states.

 - States are not allowed to use this funding as a source of state match for additional federal dollars.